-Tulsi (or Holy Basil) Tea
+Tulsi Holy Basil Tea

-Anti-microbial anti-stress, anti-oxidant, relaxant, digestive, diuretic, detoxifier, anti-carcinogenic, suppressant
+Tulsi holy basil tea has anti-microbial anti-stress, anti-oxidant, relaxant, digestive, diuretic, detoxifier, anti-carcinogenic, suppressant

 Cardiovascular health, high cholesterol, high blood pressure, atherosclerosis mild fevers, stress, ceasing smoking, dental & oral health, pyorrhoea, mouth ulcers, general beauty, skin, hair, scalp problems, hair fall, migraine, headaches, kidney health, kidney stones, cancer, sunburn, arthritis, joint problems.